 Weighted blanket benefits are endless.
 These special blankets are likened to a saving grace for people who suffer from emotional and mental health disorders.
 Whether you’re ailing from depression, insomnia, anxiety or stress, weighted blankets are highly comforting.
-Nowadays, even healthy individuals are opting for weighted blankets, bearing in mind their varied health-linked benefits.
+Nowadays, even healthy individuals are opting for the best weighted blankets, bearing in mind their varied health-linked benefits.

 Why deep sleep is important?

 Recent research studies suggest that going into deep sleep is extremely important.
 You can improve your overall wellbeing if you enjoy deep sleep during nighttime.
 Deep sleep helps in the body repairing process, boosts immunity, revitalizes the body cells, among other health-related advantages.

 Not all sleep is equal.
 The experts say that deep sleep should compose 10 to 20 percent of your sleep.
 Sleeping well has a variety of benefits, they help in greater cognitive functions, you can improve your productivity at work.
 The experts suggest keeping a regular sleep schedule – notwithstanding weekdays or weekends – to get better deep sleep.

 Weighted blankets weigh heavier than your normal blankets.
 They are an innovative concept for inducing relaxation of the body.
 The general recommendation is to go with the ones that weigh around 7-12% of your body weight but it also depends on the person using it.

 They are stuffed with weighted materials for their heaviness.
 These include glass micro-beads, plastic pellets, and discs.
 The fillings are uniformly distributed over the surface of the blanket, providing the ideal weight for the entire body.